oracle/node-oracledb/doc/api.md

 The sharding and super sharding key properties are arrays of values.
-Array key values may be of type String (mapping to VARCHAR2 sharding keys), Number (NUMBER), or Buffer (RAW).
+Array key values may be of type String (mapping to VARCHAR2 sharding keys), Number (NUMBER), Date (DATE), or Buffer (RAW).
 Multiple types may be used in each array.
-Sharding keys of DATE and TIMESTAMP types are not supported by node-oracledb.
+Sharding keys of TIMESTAMP type are not supported by node-oracledb.

 For example, if sharding had been configured on a single column like: